Charlie Watts: Activities outside the Stones

 Watts was involved in many activities outside his life as a member of the Rolling Stones.
 In December 1964, he published a cartoon tribute to Charlie Parker titled Ode to a High Flying Bird.
 Although he made his name in rock, his personal tastes lay principally in jazz.

 In the late 1970s, he joined Ian Stewart in the back-to-the-roots boogie-woogie band Rocket 88, which featured many of the UK's top jazz, rock and R&B musicians.
 In the 1980s, he toured worldwide with a big band – the Charlie Watts Orchestra – that included such names as Evan Parker, Courtney Pine and Jack Bruce, who was also a member of Rocket 88.

 In 1991, he organised a jazz quintet as another tribute to Charlie Parker.
 The year 1993 saw the release of Warm and Tender by the Charlie Watts Quintet, which included vocalist Bernard Fowler.
 This same group released Long Ago and Far Away in 1996.
 Both records included a collection of Great American Songbook standards.
 Following their collaboration on the Rolling Stones' 1997 album Bridges to Babylon, he and drummer Jim Keltner released a techno/instrumental album titled Charlie Watts/Jim Keltner Project.
 Watts stated that even though the tracks bore such names as the "Elvin Suite" in honour of the late Elvin Jones, Max Roach and Roy Haynes, they were not copying their style of drumming, but rather capturing a feeling by those artists.
 Watts at Scott's was recorded with his group, "the Charlie Watts Tentet", at the Ronnie Scott's Jazz Club in London.

 In April 2009, he began performing with the ABC&D of Boogie Woogie.
-When asked to join by pianist Ben Waters, he quickly agreed; his only demand being that Dave Green play bass, stating, "If Dave does it, I'll do it."
+When asked by pianist Ben Waters to join the ensemble, he quickly agreed; his only demand being that Dave Green play bass, stating, "If Dave does it, I'll do it."

 Personal life and public image

 On 14 October 1964, Watts married Shirley Ann Shepherd (11 September 1938 – 16 December 2022), whom he had met before joining the Stones in 1963.
-The couple had one daughter, Seraphina, born in March 1968, who in turn gave birth to Watts' only grandchild, a girl named Charlotte.
-They remained married until his death.
+The couple had one daughter, Seraphina, born in March 1968, who in turn gave birth to Watts's only grandchild, a girl named Charlotte.
+Watts and Shirley were married for 57 years, until Watts's death in 2021.

-Watts lived in Halsdon near Dolton, a rural village in west Devon, where he owned an Arabian horse stud farm.
+Watts lived at Halsdon House near Dolton, a rural village in North Devon, where he owned an Arabian horse stud farm.
 He also owned a percentage of the Rolling Stones' various corporate entities.

 While all the Rolling Stones collected cars, Watts never had a driving licence, preferring to view his cars as beautiful objects.
 Watts was also a fan of cricket, and had a collection of cricket memorabilia.